MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ---
 title: Enterprise-scale for SAP on Azure
-description: Learn about Enterprise-scale for SAP on Azure.
+description: Learn about enterprise-scale for SAP on Azure.
 author: JefferyMitchell
 ms.author: brblanch
 ms.date: 02/15/2021